-However profitable such applications are, they leave us with the undeniable fact that we are committed to an unsustainable life style.
-10 We have until about 2060 to perfect fusion b and solar technologies or c ome up with some other energy source to sustain our voracious, selfcentered civilization.
+However profitable such applications are, they leave us with the undeniable fact that we are committed to an unsustainable life style.10 We have until about 2060 to perfect fusion^b and solar technologies or come up with some other energy source to sustain our voracious, selfcentered civilization.
 Our mentality toward mother earth was always shaped by how we can get how much from it.
-Of all the classical political economists, Malthus alone considerthe supplyside-that the "How much" was finite.
-11 as a passive form of birth control 8 -this matter being too
+Of all the classical political economists, Malthus alone consider the supplyside-that the "How much" was finite.11 a.
+President Mengistu resigned in May, 1991, but the famine predicted when this was written in 1985 occurred in 2000-and again in 2011 and 20??.